walk-this-way/PoSH-VMware/README.md

 This code checks environment variables against DISA STIG, NIST 800-53 standards, and vmware best practices to determine security posture of associated components.

 ## Feature Backlog
-- [ ] connect to new vcenter without dumping script
-- [ ] connect to multiple vcenter to scan vcenter applicance (vm BB)
+- [ ] finish Aria scanner function
+- [ ] fix Aria switch menu for file directory paths
 - [ ] fix input file disa stig scan line 115 get-esxi commandlet, use v2 parameter
-- [X] VM with VM name not found, under george extras
-- [ ] NSX scan 4124, 4128 error OBS_rootpass ???
-- [ ] for NSX scan, update "$version.x" like esx check
 - [ ] pass "$user.name" for all appliances SSHing into, just ask for passwords

 ## Visuals
 Pending creation

 ## Installation
-This script runs successfully on VSCAT_230705.ova (PhotonOS with required dependencies)
+This script runs successfully on VSCAT_240809.ova (PhotonOS with required dependencies)

 ## Support
 There is no official support for this code.
 Please reach out to the authors if you need assistance.

 ## Roadmap
-Fix the deployment script, have vSCAT.ps1 start on boot instead of shell access
+Continue to build out the Aria audit function and integrate remediation scripts.

 ## Contributing
 If you would like to contribute to this product, please reach out directly to the authors below.